Frequently Asked Questions

 What do you expect from parents?

 Commitment to their children, primarily.
-We ask for 20 volunteer hours per year.
-Active participation in a variety of Parent Association meetings is asked, or if not appropriate, other activities that support our school community.
+Active participation in a variety of Parent Association meetings is appreciated.